SuryavaBhattacharya/FetalSSFSESimulation/README.md

 ## Publication
 This code was made to help with my personal publication: https://doi.org/10.1007/978-3-031-45544-5_4
-If this code was of use for you, please cite the above publication as well as Helene's original paper: https://doi.org/10.1038/s41598-022-10335-4
+If this code was of use for you, please cite the above publication as well as Hélène's original paper: https://doi.org/10.1038/s41598-022-10335-4

 ## Contact
 Please feel free to get in contact with me with any queries regarding this code: